typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

     /**
      * 1. creates a Grakn instance
-     * 2. creates a session to the targeted keyspace
+     * 2. creates a session to the targeted database
      * 3. initialises the list of Inputs, each containing details required to parse the data
      * 4. loads the csv data to Grakn for each file
      * 5. closes the session